Advanced Scene Workshop

 Three ten-week sessions are held each year.
 The workshops meet Monday evenings at The Raven Playhouse in North Hollywood.

 The process begins with a 7pm Orientation at the Raven Playhouse.
 You'll meet the other actors; match scene and scene partners.
 Actors will work out the rehearsal schedule and questions will be answered about scene presentation, etc.

 - The cost is $500.00.
-A payment of $250.00 is required on September 20th, 2013 to secure a seat.
-Make checks payable to Robey Theatre Company
+A payment of $250.00 is due on January 13 to secure a seat.
+Make checks payable to "Robey Theatre Company"

-- The full balance is due on or before November 1st, 2013.
+- The full balance is due on or before March 3

-- Robey accepts 16 actors per session.
+- Robey accepts 16 actors per session

 - Please check your schedule before you make the commitment as it affects others working with you.

 Approaching our 20th year the Robey Theatre Company looks towards opening even wider areas to serve the Los Angeles community by expanding and refining our Playwrights Program.
 The program's curriculum thoroughly addresses the various needs and skill levels of each participant.

 There is a maximum of 16 writers.
-The cost is $300 for one ten week session.
+The cost is $200 for one ten week session.